I Ranked All 13 El Yucateco Hot Sauces, and the Best Is Brand New

 Best on: Good old ground beef tacos, nachos

-El Yucateco Red Habanero hot sauce is my OG go-to for Tex-Mex food, and has been for years.
-(The fact that I ranked it third on this list behind two brand new 2023 sauces says a lot about those first and second spots.)
+This is my OG go-to for Tex-Mex food, and has been for years.
 Tomatoes temper the habaneros in this hot sauce, and it's not too acidic.
 This is a close approximation to American "taco sauce," but way, way hotter.
 Drizzle this on everything that needs a boost in flavor and heat.

 Looking for more hot sauce brands to try?
 Check out our taste test and ranking of Melinda's Hot Sauces.